NU-ITS/Exhibit/docs/contact.md

 [#exhibit](https://macadmins.slack.com/archives/CRDF5FRMG) on the MacAdmins Slack Channel

-[Exhibit Support Portal](https://exhibit.atlassian.net/servicedesk/customer/portal/3) or support@exhibit.atlassian.net

 <h3>Errors and bugs</h3>

-Bugs and issues should can be reported @ [Exhibit Support Portal](https://exhibit.atlassian.net/servicedesk/customer/portal/3)
+Bugs and issues should can be reported @ [Github Issues Page](https://github.com/NU-ITS/Exhibit/issues)

 Help us fix the problem as quickly as possible by following [Mozilla's guidelines for reporting bugs.](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#General_Outline_of_a_Bug_Report)